 No Idling Campaign

-Vehicle Idling Action
+Idling Action Programme

-Teams of local volunteers – concerned citizens, local business employees and project staff – take part in the events and help with the education of motorists and pedestrians.
+Teams of local volunteers – concerned citizens, local businesses, employees and council staff – can take part in the events and help raise awareness of the issue with motorists and pedestrians.

-Volunteer at an idling action event
+If you’d like to volunteer at an idling action event

 Please email email@example.com to register your interest to become an Air Quality Champion.